healingdrawing/formatrix/2021/using-python/readme.txt

 now added 60 sec limit per matrix, because at last of 4x4, very long calc, more than 10 hours not enough, for some matrices

+2022-2-12
+4x4 in process
+run4.py executed using amazon EC2 with filtering "bad" matrix, which calculation can't be completed per two minutes.
+14000+ matrices collected as bad. rf4.zip include result of EC2 calculations with filtering "bad"matrices.

+Next recalculation (from last correct point "globalCounter.txt -> 1564500") without filtering "bad" matrices will be executed.